Home BrittanyA getaway to Bénodet in Brittany

 9 rue de Kergaouen

-Free tours: tours on Thursday and Friday at 11:00 AM (mid-season) / in summer, tours every day from Monday to Friday 10:30 AM / 2:30 PM (no reservation needed)
+free tours : tour on Thursday and Friday at 11 a.m. (mid-season) / in summer, tours every day from Monday to Friday 10:30 a.m. / 2:30 p.m. (no reservation necessary)

-Prices for some products: packs of 8 financiers €4.25; handmade pucks 200g €4.45; chocolate galettes €5.85
+Prices of some products: bag of 8 financiers €4.25; handmade palets 200g €4.45; chocolate galettes €5.85

-Link to the biscuit factory’s website
+Link to the biscuit factory website

 _

-Relax at the Relais Thalasso
+relax at the Relais Thalasso

 On the program: